Starcounter/Starcounter.MultiModelBenchmark/README.md

 Starcounter REST API NodeJs implementation is available in the [`scripts/description.js`](scripts/description.js) file.
 There is also an `sh` script to perform all the benchmarks using ArangoDB's [NodeJs benchmarker](https://github.com/weinberger/nosql-tests/blob/master/benchmark.js) - [scripts/](benchmark-starcounter.sh).

-*Note: NodeJs consumes a lot of RAM when performing multiple parallel HTTP requirests, it might be required to manually increase available amount of RAM for the NodeJs process.*
+*Note: NodeJs consumes a lot of RAM when performing multiple parallel HTTP requests, it might be required to manually increase available amount of RAM for the NodeJs process.*